- Apply through ERAS

 Chapel Hill, NC 27599

-The application deadline is November 1.
+The deadline to complete the ERAS application is November 1.
 All applications are reviewed by the residency program faculty.
 Interviews will begin in mid-October and applicants who submit applications prior to the deadline may receive earlier interviews.
 The interview season will end in January prior to the Standardized Acceptance Process date.

 Eligible applicants must: